-David McDowall teaches courses in statistics and data analysis and is lead co-editor of the journal Criminology.
-He is a coauthor of several books, including Design and Analysis of Time Series Experiments (with Richard McCleary and Bradley J. Bartos; Oxford University Press, 2017).
-He is a previous editor of the Journal of Quantitative Criminology and a Fellow of the American Society of Criminology.
+David McDowall teaches courses in statistics and data analysis.
+He is a co-author of several books in these areas, including Interrupted Time Series Analysis (Oxford University Press, 2019) and Design and Analysis of Time Series Experiments (Oxford University Press, 2017), both with Richard McCleary and Bradley J. Bartos.
+He has served as an editor of Criminology and the Journal of Quantitative Criminology, and he is a Fellow of the American Society of Criminology.
 In 2011, he received the American Society of Criminology’s Teaching Award for lifetime achievement.

-The social distribution of crime and criminal victimization; policy of juvenile justice and firearm violence; historical patterns in criminal offending and the time series properties of crime rate trends.
+The social distribution of crime and victimization; juvenile justice and firearm violence policies; historical patterns in criminal offending and the time series properties of crime rate trends.

-Professor McDowall’s research focuses on the social distribution of violent crime and criminal victimization, and on quantitative methods useful for these studies.
-His publications appear in journals in the fields of sociology, criminology, and public health.
-In addition to considering theoretical questions about variations in crime, Professor McDowall also studies policy issues, especially in the areas of juvenile justice and firearm violence.
+Professor McDowall’s scholarship focuses on violent crime and criminal victimization and on quantitative methods useful for these studies.
+His journal publications appear in the fields of sociology, criminology, and public health.
+In addition to theoretical questions about crime, Professor McDowall also studies a variety of policy issues.
 His current research examines long-term trends and other temporal patterns in homicide, both within the U.S. and internationally.